gerard-figma/figma-library-analytics-api-example/README.md

 To use the Figma Library Analytics API  workflow, you must be a full member of an Enterprise org in Figma.

-You'll also need to install the following Python packages using `pip`, -`pip3 install requests`
+You'll also need to install the following Python packages using `pip`:
+`pip3 install requests`
--`pip3 install python-dotenv`
+`pip3 install python-dotenv`
--`pip3 install pandas`
+`pip3 install pandas`

 ## Usage